MohamedAlhossiny/eTom-Work-Order-Management/README.md

 ```

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the ITI License - see the LICENSE file for details.